-1. Harvest your own Veggies
+1. Harvest Your Own Veggies

 Growing your own food is the easiest way to assert your independence from the food industry.
 If you have your own backyard, you’re already a step ahead.
 For those without, all it takes is a bit of creativity for urban dwellers to grow food on their balconies, terraces, or even windowsills.
 Herbs, tomatoes, strawberries and even potatoes can all be grown in simple pots.
+Herbs tacks are one of the easiest ways to get into urban gardening as well.

 2. How to Consume Less: The Freedom of Cycling

-An oldie but a goodie: Ride your bike everywhere and anywhere possible – to work, to the gym or to meet your friends.
-You’re immediately independent from auto producers, gas prices, public transportation agencies, and even traffic.
+An oldie but a goodie: Ride your bike everywhere and anywhere possible — to work, to the gym or to meet your friends.
+You’re immediately independent of auto producers, gas prices, public transportation agencies, and even traffic.
 Plus: You won’t be stuck in an overcrowded subway car or a traffic jam anytime soon.
 The only way you’re even more independent is when walking on your own two feet.

 3. Let It All Hang Out … to Dry